R. Indira Kumari

-R. Indira Kumari is a politician and former minister from the Indian state of Tamil Nadu.
-She was elected to the Tamil Nadu legislative assembly as an Anna Dravida Munnetra Kazhagam candidate from Natrampalli constituency in 1991 election.
+R. Indira Kumari (1950/1951 – 15 April 2024) was an Indian politician and minister from the state of Tamil Nadu.
+She was elected to the Tamil Nadu legislative assembly as an Anna Dravida Munnetra Kazhagam candidate from Natrampalli constituency in the 1991 election.
 She served as a Social welfare minister in the J. Jayalalithaa cabinet during 1991–96.
 She switched parties and joined the Dravida Munnetra Kazhagam (DMK) in 2006.